Cheonggyecheon: History

 Gaecheon was renamed to Cheonggyecheon, its current name, when Korea was under Japanese rule.
 During this time, financial difficulties disrupted and prevented Japanese forces from covering up the stream despite several attempts to do so.

+Beginning in 1406, King Taejong expanded the natural stream by dredging its bed and constructing embankments along both sides.
+However, damage caused by heavy rainfall continued.
+In December 1411, the Joseon government established a temporary office called Gaecheondogam to oversee maintenance and improvement work on the stream.

+By the mid-1950s, the Cheonggyecheon area had become one of the most representative slum districts in Seoul after the Korean War.
+To address this problem, the Cheonggyecheon covering project was promoted.

+Although parts of the stream had been covered during the Japanese colonial period and in 1955, large-scale covering of Cheonggyecheon began in 1958.

 After the Korean War, more people migrated into Seoul to make their living and settled down along the stream in shabby makeshift houses.
 The accompanying trash, sand, and waste, and deteriorating conditions resulted in an eyesore for the city.
-The stream was covered up with concrete over 20 years starting in 1958, and a 5.6 km, 16 m elevated highway was completed in 1976.
+The stream was covered up with concrete over 20 years starting in 1958, and a 5.6 km, 16 m elevated highway was opened in stages between March 1969 and July 1976.
 The area became an example of successful industrialization and modernization of South Korea.